Chamfer Edge

 -PreviousEdgeSelection: In cases where the command is canceled or ended prematurely, the PreviousEdgeSelection option re-selects the previously selected edges.
 Supports multiple sets of previously selected edges for up 20 previous edge sets.

 -TrimAndJoin: Trims and joins the resulting surface to the input surfaces.
-History only works if TrimAndJoin=No
+History arrow-up-rightonly works if TrimAndJoin=No

 -SelectEdges: Allows selecting more edges after the selection has been closed.